Albufera Sauce or Red Pepper Sauce

 A Quick Glace de Viande

 For the glace de viande, add brown stock to a saucepan over medium heat and reduce until a syrupy consistency is achieved.
-Depending on your stove, the heat level and the cooking vessel employed, a quart of brown stock will yield 4-8 oz. of glace de viande.
+Depending on your stove, the heat level, and the cooking vessel employed, a quart of brown stock will yield 4-8 oz. of glace de viande.

-Best Served With: poached chicken, duck
+Best Served With: poached chicken, duck or paella.

 Red Pepper Sauce